 Around 45 minutes before ready to bake, pre-heat your oven to 500 degrees F. and prepare it for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone on above the pan and one on the top shelf.
 I pour 1 cup of boiling water in the pan right after I place the dough in the oven.

-Right before you are ready to put them in the oven, score as desired and then add 1 cup of boiling water to your steam pan or follow your own steam procedure.
+Right before you are ready to put them in the oven, using a simple egg wash brush each roll and sprinkle on your topping of choice.
+Next add 1 cup of boiling water to your steam pan or follow your own steam procedure.

-After 1 minute lower the temperature to 450 degrees(if making 1 large miche style loaf, lower to 425 F).
-Bake for 35-50 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.
+After 1 minute lower the temperature to 435 degrees.
+Bake for 35 minutes or until the crust is nice and brown.

-Take the bread out of the oven when done and let it cool on a bakers rack before for at least 2 hours before eating.
+Take the rolls out of the oven when done and let them cool on a bakers rack before eating if you can wait.